Xubuntu/wiki.xubuntu.org/Xubuntu-18.04-Release-Notes.md

 -   Network indicators
     -   Currently at times the panel could show 2 network icons, this appears to be a race condition which we have not been able to rectify in time for release.
-While this is an appearance issue only as far as we know, you can if you wish restart networking, the affected plugin or the panel.
-This fixes the issue in your running session but does not prevent the issue from re-appearing.

 ```{=html}
 <!-- -->